syntasso/workshop/enhancing-a-promise/README.md

 In this workshop, we explored the components that make up a Kratix Promise.
 We then customised an "off the shelf" Postgres promise, tailoring it to our specific organisation needs before providing it on our platform.

 We started by extending the Promise's `xaasCrd`, which acts as the contract between the platform team and their users, to accept a new property: `costCentre`.
 We defined its type and added some basic validations using the Schema object in the OpenAPI V3 specification.
 Next, we set a property on the Postgres Operator to add this custom `costCentre` label onto all resources it creates.
-This Operator is how the platform team standardise how Postgres instances are created for each SAT.
+This Operator is how the platform team standardise how Postgres instances are created for each app development team.
 Part of our platform design is deciding which of these properties are exposed to our users, and which are set as standard for all created Postgreses.

 Once the Promise's contract was updated to accept the `costCentre` property, and the Postgres Operator was updated to use a custom label, we moved our attention to the Promise's `xaasRequestPipeline`.
 It's the pipeline that takes the resource request and outputs the set of resources that will be created in the worker cluster.
 In our example, we updated the pipeline script to set a new label on the resulting postgres based on the user's `costCentre` input.

-We then switched hats and, as a member of a Stream-Aligned Team (SAT), sent out a resource request for a new Postgres instance.
+We then switched hats and, as a member of an app development team, sent out a resource request for a new Postgres instance.
 The request was straightforward, we only had to add the new required property to the `spec` session of our resource requests.

 Finally, we observed how everything works together by validating the a new Postgres instance was eventually created in our worker cluster, and that it had the right labels.
 We could now use whatever system we currently have in place to charge the cost centre for this new resource.